 Something that we often take for granted is simply saying, “thank you,” to our friends, family, co-workers, and strangers, and especially to our Father.
 We get caught up in the little mundane things in daily life and overlook some of the most important and often lose sight of the big picture.

-Today, take a look around and remember to give thanks to God for the splendor that he provides.
+Today, I encourage you to take a look around and remember to give thanks to God for the splendor that He provides.

 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:18.